owncloud/ocis/docs/ocis/adr/0026-application-based-user-settings.md

 ## Context and Problem Statement

 To share user settings across devices applications want to store user specific settings on the server.
-The ePUB app wants to remeber which page the user is on.
+The ePUB app wants to remember which page the user is on.
 The iOS app wants to rember search queries.
 The Caldav app needs a space to store data.

 ## Decision Drivers <!-- optional -->